 A beachfront saltwater taffy shop named Berkeley was completely pummeled by the surge, with its store sign crumbling and falling apart in the wind gusts even before Sandy made landfall.

-ABC News’ Ginger Zee came across debris that she discovered was actually sections of the boardwalk that had lifted and flew more than two and half blocks.
-However, none of the famed boardwalk in front of the casinos was damaged.
+ABC News' Ginger Zee came across debris that she discovered was actually sections of the boardwalk that had lifted and flew more than two and half blocks.

-The expansive beachfront is what experts are predicting will see the most lasting damage.
+But the expansive beachfront is what experts are predicting will see the most lasting damage.
 Experts predict the 125 feet of sand on the Atlantic City beachfront will be reduced to just 25 feet after the storm.

 "If you are at a hotel looking down at the boardwalk, some of the boardwalk is still there but there are massive sections that have washed away never to be seen again," Blumberg said.
 "Atlantic City will never look the same."